AOSC-Tracking/fim/trunk/README.md

  * dump list of selected images to `stdout`
  * jump between last two images repeatedly with one key

- The next is a comparison (very outdated...) of popular image viewers available on Linux, focusing on FIM-like free software ones.
+ The next table is a comparison (very outdated...) of popular image viewers available on Linux, focusing on FIM-like free software ones.

 |  Program:                  |kuickshow|eog|xz|gv|fbi|FIM|GQview|dfbsee|pv|qiv|
 |--------------------------------|-----|---|--|--|---|---|------|------|--|---|